 It begins in December and is usually gone by the end of February, as spring flowers tend to bloom earlier than in other places in the western United States.

-It definitely depends on what month you’re visiting for how cold it gets.
-Here is a small breakdown of the winter months with average temperatures and the number of ‘rainy’ days.
+It depends on what month you’re visiting for how cold it gets.
+Here is a small breakdown of the winter months with average temperatures and the number of days it rains.

 Yes, it usually does snow in Zion National Park in winter.
 The park will usually see about 2.5 snowfall days and an accumulation of about 4.2in (106.7mm).